 by Daniel Shaw, Clinic Ambassador, Global Clinic Rating (GCR) When considering medical treatment in a location other than your own, apart from the price factor, the question is always: Is the level of quality in your chosen clinic the same / less / more than what you expect locally?
 Until now, medical tourists have had trouble making informed choices about where to go for their healthcare, basing their current choice on word-of-mouth, patient reviews, the quality of a clinics marketing campaign and simple pot-luck.
+It might be that you require a clinic that dispenses medical marijuana to help alleviate pain you’re experiencing, so while one like yorkville dispensaries would be suitable, your current clinic may not offer what you need.
 And it’s not only patients that are in the dark.
 Clinic owners and even some governments don’t have fact-based data about the quality of care available to their citizens as compared to that available in neighboring countries.
 Obviously, being able to compare clinics in terms of quality between countries and towns is very important for a number of reasons – especially with more patients choosing to travel for their medical care.
 For example, the 2011 European Union (EU) directive on patients’ rights to cross-border healthcare placed a requirement on all EU member states to provide patients with comparable information on healthcare quality, so that they could make an informed choice.
 Do you know where to find these comparisons?
 Probably not, because it never happened.
 Challenges in comparing the quality of different clinics worldwide include:

 - different performance indicators are collected in each country and city;

 - different definitions of the same performance indicators are used;

 - different mandatory versus voluntary data collection requirements are in place for clinics;

 - different types of organizations oversee data collection;

 - different levels of aggregation of data exist (continent, country, region, city and clinic);

 - different levels of public access to data exist;